devuri/wpframework/README.md

 ## Documentation

-Explore the extensive [Documentation](https://devuri.github.io/wpframework/) to learn about its installation, configuration, and the features it offers.
+Explore the extensive [Raydium Documentation](https://devuri.github.io/wpframework/) to learn about its installation, configuration, and the features it offers.
 The documentation includes detailed guides, API references, and best practices to help you maximize your use of Raydium.

 ## Support